isogeo/doc-admin/Help/en/features/admin/users.md

 1. Go to [the dedicated menu](https://app.isogeo.com/admin/users);
 2. Click on [the `+ Invite` tab](https://app.isogeo.com/admin/users/invitations/new);
-3. Enter the user's Email address;
+3. Enter the user&apos;s Email address;
 4. Choose the access level (Role);
 5. Click on `Invite`.